Enjoy this moving tribute to drag racing legend Dave Schultz by longtime journalist and tv reporter Bill Stephens

 But for me, the most fitting and proper method of honoring his memory is to shine the light on his generosity, graciousness, and dignity as a world-class gentleman.
 His chiseled, handsome good looks, athletic physique, and purposeful demeanor would be right at home on a super hero and his unquenchable competitive focus could intimidate the most determined of his opponents.
 But on an early spring morning in Gainesville, Florida, Dave Schultz freely gave a good-sized chunk of his valuable time to a young broadcaster who figured if he wanted to do his best, he’d better learn from the best.

-Dave Schultz passed away on February 11th, but the anniversary of his death did not go by unnoticed by this reporter.
+Dave Schultz passed away on February 11th and the anniversary of his death never goes unnoticed by this reporter.